Greethy/.github/profile/README.md

 Embark on a journey towards a healthier lifestyle with Greethy!
 Our platform is designed to support you in achieving your health and financial goals.

-For more information, visit our website: [Greethy Official Fanpage Site](https://www.facebook.com/greethy.project)
+For more information, visit our Fanpage: [Greethy Official Fanpage Site](https://www.facebook.com/greethy.project)

 ## Contributing 💻